Tensor ideals of abelian type and quantum groups: Quantum groups: Rank 2 cases

 Here we consider $\fg=\mathfrak{sl}_3$.

 We set

 where $\omega_i\in\mX$ are the fundamental weights and $L,R$ just refers to left and right.
 Finally, we denote the injective hull of $\unit$ by

 By \cite{Stroppel}, the morphism space from $\unit$ into an indecomposable tilting module $T$ is either zero, or one-dimensional.
 The latter is precisely the case if and only if $T$ is in the above list.
-Moreover, $\unit\hookrightarrow T_i^{\ast}$, for $0\le i\le 3$ (and $\ast$ empty or $L,R$) is in degree $i$.
+Moreover, $\unit\hookrightarrow T_i^{\dagger}$, for $0\le i\le 3$ (and $\dagger$ empty or $L,R$) is in degree $i$ in the graded lift from Section~\ref{sec:grli}.

 As we know that there is a unique maximal ideal and that $T_3$ is the injective hull of~$\unit$, the morphisms factor as

 We can thus complete our classification $\{\cI_{(3)},\cI_{(2,1)},\cI_{(1,1,1)}\}$ of tensor ideals of abelian type into a full classification.